 - Dental implants don’t have to rely on surrounding teeth like dental bridges do

 - Dental implants are easy to clean and take care of

 - Dental implants, unlike other tooth replacement options, stay put while in the mouth and are not subject to sliding or clicking

 - Dental implants are a long-lasting solution to livening up your smile

 Am I A Candidate for Dental Implants?

-If you practice good oral hygiene, have healthy gums, and a strong jaw, you are likely a candidate for dental implants.
+If you practice good oral hygiene, have healthy gums, and have a strong jaw, you are likely a candidate for dental implants.
 With that being said, Dr. Cavendish will first perform an evaluation to ensure your mouth is in the right condition to be able to support dental implants.

 Are Dental Implants a Long-Lasting Solution?

 Unlike natural teeth, dental implants are not as susceptible to decay, however, it is still crucial to maintain proper oral hygiene to ensure the health of the surrounding gums is not affected.
 With proper care and regular dental visits, a dental implant can last well over a decade.

 At the office of Matthew J Cavendish, DDS, PLLC, we are proud to offer sedation dentistry options, which work to significantly decrease and even eliminate any pain associated with getting dental implants.
 You may feel some pain in the area and experience slight bruising throughout the healing process, but this typically only lasts a short time.